xarial/codestack/solidworks-api/document/selection/index.md

 * By object dispatches in a batch mode.
 This is useful way of selecting any selectable object without the need to cast it to the specific interface.
 Refer the [Select Any SOLIDWORKS Objects In A Batch](select-objects) for an example

 * By type (i.e. standard plane or view).
-Refer the [Select Standard Plane By Type](select-standard-plane) for an example
+Refer the [Select Standard Plane Or Origin By Type](select-standard-ref-geometry) for an example

 * By name of named entities (face, edge or vertex).
 Refer [Select Named Entity](select-named-entity)